SkiHatDuckie/conerobo/README.md

 - Documenting ConeRobo structure, tooling, inline code, design choices, basically eveything ConeRobo.
 - Determining the project structure of ConeRobo / how ConeRobo will function.
 - Loading, saving, and creating ConeRobo components.
+- Learn Common Lisp, the language I chose to program component management in.